atom-box/sandReact/README.md

 ## What's going on here
 I'm making small React web apps.
 ## Click to run
-These aren't assignments or anything.
-They were both made from scratch out of my imagination while I was trying out the syntax for React.
+Exercise 1 and 2 were both made from scratch out of my imagination while I was trying out the syntax for React.
 Both have React and Babel that loads into your browser from a CDN.
 They will open if you click them:
 * Exercise 1 is [Spelling Owl](https://atom-box.github.io/sandReact/quickies/rDismissableListItems.html)
 * Exercise 2 is [WorldPopulation.html](https://atom-box.github.io/sandReact/quickies/rWorldPopulation.html)
 ## Create-react-app